 FORACARE gets my vote because it’s accurate and takes only ONE test strip to get the results.
 YES!!
 Buying a meter can be expensive.
 The link above connects you to a full meter and kit.
 The package includes 1 meter that measures both your blood glucose and blood ketones.
 The kit comes with 100 strips: 50 for measuring your glucose and 50 for measuring your ketones — all for just over $100.
 Don’t flinch.
 I have seen the blood ketone meters cost that much.
 Then add up to $7.00 for the ketone strips.
 This package gives you the supplies to bio-hack yourself.
 Without the supplies, patients can’t study themselves.
 They get stingy about checking their numbers because they worry about the costs.

 Step over the threshold.
 Help your doctor help you.
-Get a list of your blood sugars and blood ketones.
-The immediate feedback works wonders when changing behavior.
+Get a list of your blood sugars and blood ketones. official statement The immediate feedback works wonders when changing behavior.
 One handful of popcorn at the movie theaters and my blood tests show it the next morning.
 Before I started testing I could talk myself into believing it wouldn’t impact the numbers “that much.”
 Nope ..
 I was wrong.

 Ketone blood levels range from 0.5 to 10 millimoles per liter.
 Any number greater than 0.5 mmol/L translates to nutritional ketosis.
 Good job!